keyur47831/Android_Samples/CoffeeSearch/ReadMe.md

 The application is designed using MVP architecture.

-Model : LocationResults Class
+-Model : LocationResults Class

 This class models our data object.
 Currently I am displaying only Shop name, Address and Distance from current location.
 Also we capture the location information so that we can use it for navigation.

-View : CoffeeResultActivity Class
+-View : CoffeeResultActivity Class

 This activity is the UI interaction layer for application.
 It has a dropdown box to select sample category.